In Defence of Visual Analytics Systems: Replies to Critics

 The major consideration of choosing this grouping scheme is the intuitiveness and the strong connections between writing components and design stages~\cite{sedlmair2012design}.
-To overcome the phraseology inconsistencies of writing components in different interviews (e.g., someone say ``design requirements'' and others say ``design goals''), we summarized the common writing components from existing VA research papers.
-We claim that grouping by writing components or sections may not be the best way to organize findings.
-Still, it is the most practical and objective way compared with other alternative grouping schemes (see the supplemental material).
+To overcome the phraseology inconsistencies of writing components in different interviews (e.g., ``design requirements'' and ``design goals''), we summarized the common writing components from existing VA research papers.